 Pediatric Cancer Treatment Services We Offer

-The physicians and staff at Winthrop’s Division of Pediatric Hematology/Oncology, benefit from the Hospital’s 100 years of service to the community and reflect an ongoing commitment to the highest quality patient care.
+The physicians and staff at NYU Winthrop’s Division of Pediatric Hematology/Oncology, benefit from the Hospital’s 100 years of service to the community and reflect an ongoing commitment to the highest quality patient care.

 As one the most advanced children’s cancer programs in the region, we embark on the journey through pediatric cancer treatment right along with patients and their families, delivering exceptional, highly specialized care every step of the way.

 Your journey with us is the start of a multidisciplinary partnership in patient care.
 Fears are calmed as every aspect of a child’s treatment experience is met with empathy, compassion, dedication, expertise and our passionate commitment to excellence in patient-centered care.
 Our inter-disciplinary team emphasizes multi-faceted care for the emotional, social, psychological and clinical needs of every child.
 Working together, the process of diagnosis, treatment, and renewing hope begins.